 Soon after the article’s appearance in 1999, Dr. Fahim Qubain began exploring the possibility of establishing a mechanism to help educate other children who, like Raed, lived in the poorest and most desperate corners of the region’s refugee camps.
 In 2000, he and his wife Nancy established The Hope Fund Corporation as a charitable public organization under Section (501)( C )(3) of the Internal Revenue Code, enabling it to receive tax-deductible contributions from individuals and corporate bodies.

-The Hope Fund then turned to AMIDEAST, a leading U.S. educational organization with longstanding ties to the Middle East and North Africa, to serve as its key in-region partner.
-The Washington, DC-based organization, with its extensive network of field offices across the region, was well-positioned to assist with the selection and preparation of prospective students — a service it provided free of charge.
+The Hope Fund then turned to AMIDEAST to serve as its key in-region partner because of its longstanding ties to the Middle East and North Africa and network of field offices across the region, which positioned it to assist with the selection and preparation of prospective students — a service it provided free of charge.

-To date, the Hope Fund has enabled nearly 80 talented young men and women to pursue their undergraduate studies in the United States.
-More than 30 colleges and universities have partnered with the Hope Fund to provide the scholarships that made it possible.
+To date, the Hope Fund has enabled more than 100 talented young men and women to pursue their undergraduate studies in the United States.
+Over 50 colleges and universities have partnered with the Hope Fund to provide the scholarships that made it possible.

 After 15 years as an independent nonprofit organization, the Hope Fund entered a new era in May 2015, when it became a part of AMIDEAST.
 By turning to an organization that shares the Hope Fund’s commitment to expanding opportunity for underserved youth, the Hope Fund will be able to continue to open doors to higher education for Palestinian youth for years to come.